Models

 • Using AlpacaEval as the only release gate.
 It is a generic single-turn benchmark; ship on your own eval suite plus a benchmark sanity check.

 • Comparing AlpacaEval scores across different judge models.
-Numbers are not interchangeable across gpt-4-turbo, claude-3-opus, and gpt-4o judges.
+Numbers are not interchangeable across GPT-5.x, Claude Opus 4.7, and Gemini 3.x judges.

 • Ignoring length-control.
 Always cite AlpacaEval 2.0 length-controlled scores; raw win-rates leaked verbosity bias.